Alphabetic Table of Runs

 kayaks 400 - 2000 cfs, IK minimum 300 estimate by analogy with Santa Rosa Creek (USGS site)

-McCloud River above Shasta Reservoir Ah-di-na Campground to Shasta Reservoir Class IV (one V-), harder above 1000 cfs 21 miles,
+McCloud River above Shasta reservoir Ah-di-na Campground to Shasta Reservoir Class IV (one V-), harder above 1000 cfs 21 miles,

 2 days